ORelio/Spotlight-Downloader/README-En.txt

 Q: When downloading images using spotlight-download-archive.bat, I get very few images.
 Why?
 R: This may be related to the current locale set on your computer.
 Try en-US as decribed above.

+Q: How to download more images by trying all languages at once?
+I do not need image metadata.
+R: Edit spotlight-download-archive.bat to replace --metadata with --all-locales in the download command.

 Q: Does SpotlightDL consume bandwidth on networks that I defined as metered?
 R: No. Batch files will reuse previously downloaded images, except spotlight-download-archive.